 The joyous task of planning a wedding can quickly become overwhelming and stressful without the right resources.
 Couples looking to avoid added stress when planning their special day should consider consulting a professional wedding planner for help ensuring the event goes off without a hitch.
+At TISOH, we specialize in training wedding coordination and design pros.

 According to CNN, the average cost of a wedding in 2015 came in just over $30,000.
 The growing costs of weddings in today's landscape significantly increases the need for professional wedding planning services to ensure the money is well spent on a successful event.
 It is important to remember, however, that even with the most meticulous planning, unexpected challenges may arise making the need for an experienced wedding planner much more crucial.